u-eff-gee/utr/README.md

 shows how to use the script.
 This usage message especially states the structure of the extended macro header along with all available options, their effects and default values.

 Example extended macro files can be found in the `macros/examples/` directory and be identified by their `.xmac` file extension.
-To try `utrwrapper.py` out, call it from a command line with one of the example extended macro files as its arguments, for example run `./OutputProcessing/utrwrapper.py macros/example/utrwrapper-efficiency-example.xmac`.
+To try `utrwrapper.py`, call it from a command line with one of the example extended macro files as its arguments, for example run `./OutputProcessing/utrwrapper.py macros/example/utrwrapper-efficiency-example.xmac`.
-As `utrwrapper.py` for safety refuses to work outside a `tmux` or `screen` session, you either have to run it in such or bypass this restriction by executing for example `export TMUX=DUMMY` in the shell session before executing `utrwrapper.py`.

 ## 7 Unit Tests <a name="unittests"></a>